nathanlane/nathanlane.github.io/README.md

 Deployment is GitHub Pages only. `main` is the publishing branch and `.github/workflows/deploy.yml` performs the build.
 The `nathanlane.info` custom domain is bound through the repo's **GitHub Pages settings** (Settings → Pages), not through a `CNAME` file — the workflow-based Pages setup ignores a root `CNAME`.
 See `.private/docs/deployment.md` for details.

 The custom domain is the public-facing canonical identity.
-The GitHub Pages origin still matters operationally and must continue to serve the same site.
+The GitHub Pages origin still matters operationally and should preserve equivalent paths by redirecting to the canonical site.
 Keep normal page links and assets relative or root-relative rather than hardcoding either domain into page content.